Tremont, Camino, Carson, and Henson share the same underlying structure and functionality. This guide applies to all these templates.

-If your site has a Products Page, use the Shopping Cart section of the Style Editor to choose how your shopping cart displays, including:
+If your site has a Products Page, use the Shopping Cart section of the Style Editor to choose how your shopping cart displays and style it, including:

-- Cart Link Display - Choose whether it displays with the navigation, on the right, or is hidden.
+- Cart Link Display - Choose whether it displays with the navigation as text, on the right as an icon, or is hidden.

 - Cart Icon Style - Choose between Cart or Bag.